dotnet/docs-aspire/docs/database/includes/mysql-app-host.md

+---
+ms.topic: include
+---

-To model the MySql resource in the app host, install the [📦 Aspire.Hosting.MySql](https://www.nuget.org/packages/Aspire.Hosting.MySql) NuGet package in the [app host](xref:dotnet/aspire/app-host) project.
+The MySQL hosting integration models the server as the <xref:Aspire.Hosting.ApplicationModel.MySqlServerResource> type and the database as the <xref:Aspire.Hosting.ApplicationModel.MySqlDatabaseResource> type.
+To access these types and APIs, add the [📦 Aspire.Hosting.MySql](https://www.nuget.org/packages/Aspire.Hosting.MySql) NuGet package in the [app host](xref:dotnet/aspire/app-host) project.

 ### [.NET CLI](#tab/dotnet-cli)